 We believe that our \AHaH\ software provides students and instructors with an unique ability to interactively visualize many of the effects of a relativistically expanding Universe, among its other capabilities.
 The application should help clarify these concepts, and allow students to develop a deeper intuitive understanding of the material.
 Certain cosmological effects -- such as bandpass shifting, {\it k}-correction, surface brightness dimming, gravitational lensing, and the effects of the magnitude limit and object sizes on the sample completeness limit -- have been largely omitted due to computational limitations, but we believe these to be not essential for the understanding of the included effects.
 For a discussion of these more technical effects, see \eg, \citet{Windhorst2018}.
 In addition, our brief study of the utility of the program in the classroom meets our expectations of its impact on learning, and lends support to our recommendation that further virtual tools be developed in support of online classrooms.
 We also recommend the use of this tool in other public education and science outreach efforts for its utility in quickly engaging the public.

 For the convenience of those who wish to see or modify the particular implementation of the above formulae within the Java software, we have provided source code with the standard distribution of the tool.
 It is included in the src/ directory of ahah.jar, and may be extracted using the java \texttt{jar} utility or any zlib-compatible de-compressor such as \texttt{unzip}.
 The tool may be downloaded from the \AHaH\ website\footnote{\url{http://ahah.asu.edu}}.
-Further details on \AHaH\ download instructions and installation are given in \S~\ref{manual} (Appendix B).
+Further details on \AHaH\ download instructions and installation are given in the \AHaH\ user manual, available on the tool website.